finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 [EXPERIMENTAL] Check whether a DateTime is a \"Business DateTime\"

-A Business DateTime is defined as a point in time that: <br />      * Does not represent a day that overlaps with the calendars WeekendMask <br />      * If the calendar is a \"Holiday Calendar\" Does not overlap with any dates in the calendar <br />      * If the calendar is a \"TradingHours Calendar\" Does overlap with a date in the calendar <br />                All dates specified must be UTC and the upper bound of a calendar is not inclusive <br />  e.g. From: 2020-12-25-00-00-00        To: 2020-12-26-00-00-00 <br />  IsBusinessDay(2020-12-26-00-00-00) == false
+A Business DateTime is defined as a point in time that:      * Does not represent a day that overlaps with the calendars WeekendMask      * If the calendar is a \"Holiday Calendar\" Does not overlap with any dates in the calendar      * If the calendar is a \"TradingHours Calendar\" Does overlap with a date in the calendar                All dates specified must be UTC and the upper bound of a calendar is not inclusive   e.g. From: 2020-12-25-00-00-00        To: 2020-12-26-00-00-00  IsBusinessDay(2020-12-26-00-00-00) == false

 ### Example